Best Baby Gym

 Unfortunately, the mat does not offer much for padding.
 But, if you can overlook this shortcoming, we recommend this gym to a baby who likes action and a good dose of entertainment.

 Rock n' roll with the Fisher-Price Deluxe Kick & Play Piano Gym & Maracas.
 The removable light-up piano with "Smart Stages" technology offers three levels for your baby to explore sounds, tunes, and phrases, along with a piano level where your tot can activate sounds by kicking or pressing the piano keys.
-The rainbow-like arch can connect in two different places on the frame, and it has dangling toys for baby to reach and bat, plus a detachable mirror for self-discovery.
+The rainbow-like arch can connect in two different places on the frame, and it has dangling toys for babies to reach and bat, plus a detachable mirror for self-discovery.
 The mat attaches to the piano and legs, and it is machine washable and tumble dry safe.

 Compared to others in our lineup, this gym offers no major frills and is somewhat bare-bones.
 The mat is thin, with no interactive features, and the dangling toys are few.
 However, given the gym's price, we can forgive its limiting features.
 The mat is machine washable (a feature we appreciate), but it needs to air dry flat.
 Although not a deal-breaker, this task does take some time.
 So, if you don't want to break the bank, this gym may fit your needs.
 But, if you have some room in your budget, we think other gyms in our review provide more value.